KDE/documentation-docs-kdenlive-org/glossary/glossary_built-in.rst

       A light-weight version of the original clip.
 Used to make editing and in particular playback easier and smoother.
 See :ref:`make_proxy_clip`.

    Plane
-      Used on color correction and blur application to separate color components for the purpose of applying an effect only to that component.
+      Used on :term:`color correction` and blur application to separate color components for the purpose of applying an effect only to that component.
 Color components are RGB (Red, Green, Blue) and YUV (luminance (Y), blue projection (U), red projection (V)) , as well as alpha (channel).

    Quality, custom
       A setting in the :term:`rendering` dialog More Options section to control the quality of the rendered video.